-Born in Greenville, Mississippi on March 6, 1944 to Sam and Johnnie Mae Wilson, Mary and her family had short stays in St. Louis, Missouri and Chicago, Illinois while she was child before they sent her to Detroit, Michigan.
-After having spent much of her formative years living in Detroit with her aunt and uncle, Wilson reunited with her mother and her younger siblings, Roosevelt and Katherine, at nine years old and settled in Detroit’s Brewster-Douglass Projects.
+Born in Greenville, Mississippi on March 6, 1944, to Sam and Johnnie Mae Wilson.
+Her family had short stays in St. Louis, Missouri and Chicago, Illinois while she was child before they sent her to Detroit, Michigan.
+After having spent much of her formative years living in Detroit with her aunt and uncle, Wilson reunited with her mother and younger siblings, Roosevelt and Katherine, at nine years old and settled in Detroit’s Brewster-Douglass Projects.

 Wilson refused to let the firing of Florence Ballard in 1967 and the departure of Diana Ross in 1970 stop The Supremes’ momentum.
 Throughout several group member changes from 1970 to 1977, Wilson continued the Supremes as the co-leading vocalist and economic backbone of the trio.
 She finally left the group in 1977 to start her solo career which coincided with the end of group.
 The Supremes had a total of ten members in the span of eighteen years.
 Mary Wilson is the only member who stayed during its entire tenure.

 Wilson recorded two solo albums: her self-titled debut in 1979 with the single “Red Hot,” and her 1990 release “Walk the Line.”
-She was already married to Dominican businessman Pedro Ferrer, since 1974.
-They had three children, Turkessa, Pedro Antonio Jr. and Rafael, all born in the 1970s but the couple divorced in 1981.
-She experienced the tragic death of her youngest son in 1994 from a car accident.
+She married Dominican businessman, Pedro Ferrer, in 1974.
+They had three children, Turkessa, Pedro Antonio Jr. and Rafael, all born in the 1970s, but the couple divorced in 1981.
+In 1994, Wilson experienced the tragic death of her youngest son, who died in a car accident.

 Mary Wilson authored the memoirs Dreamgirl: My Life as a Supreme in 1986 and its sequel, Supreme Faith: Someday We’ll Be Together in 1990.
-Each autobiography documented her career in the 1960s and the 1970s respectively.
+The memoirs documented her career in the 1960s and the 1970s respectively.
 In 2019, she released Supreme Glamour, a photography book of the glitzy gowns worn by the group during the height of their careers.
-Her humanitarian efforts span decades of work, but the highlights include her contributions to landmine clearance projects around the world and being chosen as a cultural ambassador in 2003 by then-U.S. Secretary of State Colin Powell.
+Her humanitarian efforts spanned decades of work, but the highlights include her contributions to landmine clearance projects around the world and being chosen as a cultural ambassador in 2003 by then-U.S. Secretary of State Colin Powell.

 Mary Wilson was inducted with The Supremes into Rock and Roll Hall of Fame in 1988.